textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > DeleteList(ctx, id)
 Delete a list

-<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Lists/deleteList\" target=\"_blank\">Try in sandbox</a><br>This command has no parameters.
+This command has no parameters.
 If successful, this command will return the standard delete response (204 No Content); otherwise, a standard error response will be returned.
 When you delete a list, the contacts in it are deleted as well, unless they were saved in another list.

 ### Required Parameters